cppservergit/apiserver-odbc/README.md

 * Starting on April 2024 Ubuntu 24.04 LTS can be used for production on the host and the container.
 * At present the Microsoft ODBC Driver can be used on Ubuntu 23.04, this would be a constraint for the LXD container if you want to use this driver, otherwise you can use FreeTDS ODBC driver (for Sybase too) with more recent versions of Ubuntu Server.

 API-Server++ requires GCC 13.1 or newer because it does take advantage of the latest C++ 20/23 standard features that are only supported by GCC 13.1 onwards, like `<format>`, `constexpr` strings and functions, ranges, and more.
-This way API-Server++ achieves an "A" qualification with SonarQube static analyzer
+This way API-Server++ achieves an "A" qualification with SonarQube static analyzer, being fully compliant with [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

 ### Demo database setup setup